engrmuhammadumar/milling-fault-diagnosis-ae-hybrid-dl/README.md

 This repository contains code, results, and supplementary material for the paper:

-**"Milling Machine Fault Diagnosis Using Acoustic Emission and Hybrid Deep Learning With Feature Optimization"**
+**Milling Machine Fault Diagnosis Using Acoustic Emission and Hybrid Deep Learning With Feature Optimization**
-Published in *MDPI Applied Sciences*, 202X.
+Published in *MDPI Applied Sciences*
 [Link to the paper](https://www.mdpi.com/2076-3417/14/22/10404)

 ## 📌 Abstract